 13. Only 18% of marketers believe outbound practices generate high-quality leads.

-That compares to 60% for inbound practices.
-Inbound marketing doesn’t only get you more leads at a low cost, these leads are also likelier to spend more when converted since they come to you of their own volition, looking to fulfill a need through your product or service.
+Meanwhile, inbound marketing stats show a whopping 60% of marketers believe inbound practices generate high-quality leads.
+Inbound marketing doesn’t only get you more leads at a low cost; these leads are also more likely to spend more when converted since they come to you based on their own decision, looking to fulfill a need through your product or service.

 14. SEO-generated inbound leads have a 14.6% close rate.

-By comparison, outbound sales conversion rates hover around 1.7%.
+This compares to around 1.7% for outbound sales conversion rates.
 Sales and marketing professionals know the impact of these figures on a campaign.
 The main reason for the much better conversion seen in inbound marketing is that the leads here get initiated by the potential customers themselves when they visit a website or make a call.

 (Content Marketing Institute)